YouSeeU/moodle-mod_bongo/bongo/README.md

 # Bongo Plugin
+Bongo is a Video Assessment platform built aroundd synchronous and asynchronous learning to better facilitate student learning.
 This is a Moodle plugin that enables access to YouSeeU Bongo Learn (c).
 You will need to purchase a subscription to Bongo in order to use the Bongo plugin.

+## What the plugin does
 It gathers relevant information related to the specific Moodle installation and sends that to the Bongo REST API.
 The Bongo REST API will respond with the necessary connection information allowing the Moodle to make regular LTI requests against Bongo.